JasonAMartin/vscode-fast-start/README.md

 This extension pack contains a lot of great extensions that I use often.

+I love **[Visual Studio Code](https://code.visualstudio.com/)** and am always telling people about it.

+The pain point for them seemed to be installing extensions (knowing what to install, setting up, etc).
+I wanted a way to share my own dev enviornment to help them get going instantly to remove the friction.

-Languages I code with:
+Languages I generally code with when using VSC:

-* JavaScript + framework roulette
+* JavaScript + framework roulette (and Node/etc)
 * PHP
 * Python
 * Ruby